Nvlt/endless_encounters_server/README.md

 ### '/api/story'
 **non-authenticated GET**
-*Story events account for all instances in the game, everything from the text based start screen, to the level up and combat scenarios are story events.*
+*Story events account for all instances in the game, everything from the text-based start screen, to the level up and combat scenarios are story events.*
-The 'api/story' endpoint takes in an id which represents a 'StoryEvent' in the database.
+The '/api/story' endpoint takes in an id that represents a 'StoryEvent' in the database.
 The server will pull down the data representing that story event and run it through our StoryEvent class to add on additional non-dynamic game data, then it will respond with the resulting data.
 ```json
      "type": "Erthgurd",
      "displayText": "Welcome to the town of",